-Though CONNECTICUT SAVES WEEK is officially over, the Connecticut Saves Campaign is active year round!
+The Connecticut Saves Campaign is active year round!
 Visit here, follow us on social media, and contact us for more information about how we can work together to encourage people to save for their financial goals.

 Special thanks go to our Connecticut Saves Partners: